TBSDrJ/Speed_Compare_Bernoulli/README.md

 I wrote a brief survey of where Bernoulli numbers come from and why and how we might calculate all this stuff [here](Bernoulli.md).

+# Speed-Up

+After I did all this, I realized that I could do the calculation a lot faster, and was able to improve from $O(n^2)$ to $O(nlogn)$.
+I'm not going to change all the different languages' versions to incorporate, I don't think it'll change much in the relative speed from one language to another, so the point of the repo is still preserved with the $O(n^2)$ algorithm.

+But if you actually want to compute Bernoulli numbers, use the program called `bernoulli_c_new.c` in place of any of the others.
+I used `bernoulli.c` to do all of the computations for primes less than 40,000 and it took ~2.24M seconds of compute time (25 days, 21 hours, 33 minutes, 39 seconds).
+Then, I re-did it with `bernoulli_c_new.c` and it was done in 5350 seconds (1 hour, 29 minutes, 10 seconds).
+Whoa, that's a *lot* faster.

+Now, I need to figure out how to get that algorithm on CUDA...

 # Test Assumptions

 In all of the tests, I am calculating time/memory using a Macbook Pro with an M1 Max processor running the following at command-line: